koulanurag/opcc/docs/source/development.rst

 Development
 =============

-We begin by installing following dependencies:
+We begin by installing :code:`dev` dependencies:

     .. code-block:: console